Meet the folks behind the scenes!

 Claude Olson

-Claude is a graduate of Smith College and a writer whose work has appeared in The Massachusetts Review.
-She also works for Bowdoin College in the role of Disability Culture Coordinator.
+Claude (she/they) is a graduate of Smith College and a writer whose work has appeared in two anthologies, Awakenings: Stories of Bodies and Consciousness and Disability Intimacy: Essays on Love, Care, and Desire, as well as in The Massachusetts Review .
 She is passionate about literary education, disability justice, and zine-making.
-You can contact her with social media inquiries as well as feedback about workshops and events.
+Contact her with questions about rentals, workshop registration, or general inquiries.

 Zach Powers

 Zach is a native of Savannah, Georgia, and lives and writes in Arlington, Virginia.
+He will publish his next novel, The Migraine Diaries, in April 2026 with JackLeg Press.
 His novel First Cosmic Velocity (Putnam) was published in 2019, and his debut story collection Gravity Changes won the BOA Short Fiction Prize and was published in 2017.
-He worked in television for a decade, winning four regional Emmy awards as a producer, writer, and editor.
-He managed digital communications for Telfair Museums, the oldest public art museum in the South.
-He has also volunteered for numerous nonprofits, serving on the Board of Directors for the Flannery O’Connor Childhood Home and on the Board of Advisors for Georgia Public Broadcasting, teaching youth creative writing workshops for Deep Center, and co-founding the literary arts organization Seersucker Live, Inc. He was an Adjunct Professor of Writing and Critical Thinking at University of South Carolina Beaufort and Northern Virginia Community College.
+He worked in television for a decade, winning four regional Emmy awards.
+He has worked and volunteered for numerous nonprofits, serving on the Board of Directors for the Flannery O’Connor Childhood Home and on the Board of Advisors for Georgia Public Broadcasting, teaching youth creative writing workshops for Deep Center, and co-founding the literary arts organization Seersucker Live, Inc. He was an Adjunct Professor of Writing at University of South Carolina Beaufort and Northern Virginia Community College.
 He has an MFA in Fiction from National University.
-Contact him for marketing and event inquires.

 Laura Spencer